phoophoo187/Privacy_SDN_Edge_IoT/PlanB/Experiment1/README.md

 ## Experiment 1: Maximum throughput
-This experiment aims to find the maximum throughput of a link between each edge node pair.
+This experiment aims to find the maximum throughput of a link between a pair of edge nodes under different scenarios as follows.

+### Experiment 1.1 : Maximum throughput between 2 edge nodes.
-For example, the throughput of a link between Edge#1 and Edge#2.  <br />
+This experiment aims to find the throughput of a link between Edge#1 and Edge#2.  <br />

 ![Edge topology](./Result_Figure/SADEdge-Topology_1_1.png)